What Are Hydrogen Internal Combustion Engine Vehicles (HICEVs)?

 A hydrogen powered engine use a slight variation of the combustion mechanism for traditional engines.
 This is the standard 4-stroke intake, compression, power and exhaust process.
 The adjusted mechanism uses direct fuel injection technology and high-pressure injectors.
 This is an essential adjustment that needs to be made as hydrogen gas is extremely flammable and must be kept within the chamber.

 Top Sealing and Bonding Solutions for Hydrogen Internal Combustion Engines

 In order to successfully and safely implement hydrogen internal combustion engines within vehicles, manufacturers must utilise high-performing and secure bonding and sealings solutions for the manufacturing of their engines.
 This is due to hydrogen engines being tricky technical systems to manufacture due to hydrogen gas’ high flammability.

 In addition, high-performing lubrication is also essential for keeping hydrogen engines in top condition.
 Our automotive lubricants allow manufacturers to optimise vehicle engine performance at a low cost.

 Through the proper use of high-performing and secure solutions, manufacturers can ensure building hydrogen engines that are:

 - Lightweight: hydrogen engines and hydrogen storage tanks can be heavy.
 Using lightweight solutions and materials can optimise the weight as much as possible.

 - Thermally stable: hydrogen engines are susceptible due to the high temperatures within the engine and the high flammability of hydrogen gas.
 Using thermally stable solutions can ensure all materials within the engine are functioning as intended at high temperatures.

-Discover our full range of solutions for automotive engines and powertrains for the optimal bonding, sealing and protection of hydrogen internal combustion engines and get in touch with us to discuss your individual company needs.
+Discover our full range of solutions for automotive engines and powertrains for the optimal bonding, sealing and protection of HICEVs and get in touch with us to discuss your individual company needs.